ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 ### Xenia Manager

-In the tested version of Xenia Manager, importing this file as a local patch may create an empty extensionless file.
+In the tested version of `Xenia Manager v4.2.2`, importing this file as a local patch may create an empty extensionless file.
 The patch entries can appear in the interface without being applied in-game.